P-py/P-py/README.md

 💞️ I’m looking to collaborate on all types of projects.

 📫 Reach me at https://linktr.ee/p.py (all my social medias are linked with all my projects and stuff)

+*CHECK MY REPOSITORIES FOR ALL OF IMPORTANT PROJECTS*
 /////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////
 *[PT-BR]*